craigpastro/leetcode/docs/problems/557_reverse_words.md

 Easy

 Given a string `s`, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

+## Solution

 ```python
 class Solution: